 Helga Machreich is the oldest of three children.
 Her father was a developer and died at the age of only 53.
 When she was seven, he had a severe accident at work which left him hemiplegic.
 It was a hard blow of fate which the family had to manage alone, without outside support.
 “There was no such thing as crisis intervention back then.
 That was when my perspective on life and society changed fundamentally.
 We children learned early on to be independent, to lend a hand, not to shirk work.”
 Accordingly, all three of them took life in hand with great determination.
-Her brother Uwe trained as a cook and today has his own restaurant with his wife Veronika, the “Triad” in the Bucklige Welt region of Lower Austria, winner of two stars.
+Her brother Uwe trained as a cook and today has his own restaurant with his wife Veronika, the “Triad” in the Bucklige Welt region of Lower Austria, winner of three stars.
 Her sister Ingrid trained as a dressmaker and is currently associate workshop director of the ladies’ tailoring workshops at the company Art for Art.

 Due to her role in family hierarchy, one might surmise that Helga Machreich was born to be a “boss”, accustomed to leading others.
 She says: “The greatest challenge is managing staff.
 I have no problem with fifty singers, but a staff of five is something completely different.”
 Not least because they are generally of a younger generation.
 However, in this respect everything has also worked out for her, and she is pleased at the “wonderful combination” of people offering her everyday support.
 “I must be able to delegate.
 The agency is as good as the sum of qualities of those who work here.”